openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

 good.
 As the encryption happens in ZFS, even if multiple disks (mirror or raidz topologies) are used, the data only has to be encrypted once.

-LUKS encrypts almost everything.
+**LUKS** encrypts almost everything.
 The only unencrypted data is the bootloader, kernel, and initrd.
 The system cannot boot without the passphrase being entered at the console.
 Performance is good, but LUKS sits underneath ZFS, so if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.

-Per-user encrypted homdirs encrypts only the datasets for each user.
+**Per-user encrypted home directory** encrypts only the datasets for each user.
 The system boots without the need to enter a passphrase.
-No user-data is accessible until the user logs in.
-The homdirs-datasets are automatically unlocked on login and locked on last logout.
-Mixing encrypted and non-encrypted homdirs is supported.
+No userdata is accessible until the user logs in.
+The home directory dataset is automatically unlocked on login and locked on last logout.
+Mixing encrypted and non-encrypted home directories is supported.

 Step 1: Prepare The Install Environment
 ---------------------------------------